Fine Lines Treatment

 Preventable (extrinsic) factors

 Ultraviolet radiation is the major driver of visible facial ageing.
 UV triggers oxidative stress and matrix metalloproteinases that fragment collagen, leading to coarser lines, uneven tone and laxity.
 Lifestyle and environment add to the load.
 Smoking, urban air pollution, poor sleep, high stress and high-glycaemic diets are linked with worse photoageing features.
+Acne and its aftereffects, such as scarring, can also be worsened by these extrinsic factors.
 Skin type also shapes risk and presentation.
 Lower Fitzpatrick phototypes burn more easily and often show earlier lines and mottled pigment, while deeper tones may show more uneven tone and persistent dark patches.
-Twin and cohort data suggest sun exposure and behaviour can outweigh shared genetics in the speed of visible ageing [10] [11] [18].
+Individuals with darker skin types may have a higher risk of certain side effects, such as hyperpigmentation, from some skin treatments.
+Twin and cohort data suggest sun exposure and behaviour can outweigh shared genetics in the speed of visible ageing [10][11][18].

 Skin types and environmental risks